isitsamgallon/Ashen-Campaign/content/Locations/OFC/Organisation of Free Cities (OFC).md

 ### Geography
 The OFC is mostly made up of dense forests and tall spruce trees.
 The nation is slightly bigger than the [[Uvam Dynasty]] and is surrounded by water on all sides but one which borders with The Dawn.

-[[Chenris Tallfellow]] and [[The Party]] made great use of the OFC's geography during [[The War for the OFC's Freedom]].
+[[Chenris Tallfellow †]] and [[The Party]] made great use of the OFC's geography during [[The War for the OFC's Freedom]].
 They used the dense woods for ambushes.
 Due It is surrounded by water on most sides and there only being one entrance by land, they used that entrance as a natural choke point to control their enemy's movements.

 ### Known Locations
 - [[Blackwall]] (Capital)